DRedDevil04/DRedDevil04/README.md

 - 🌐 Web Development: HTML, CSS, JavaScript, React, Next, NodeJS
 - 🛠️ Tools & Technologies: Metasploit, NMAP, Tensorflow

-## Interests

-- ⚽️ Football: Avid Man United fan(which you can guess from my username)
-- 🏎️ Formula One: Discussing races, teams, and drivers.
-- 🕹️ Gaming: Call of Duty and FIFA
-- 📚 Reading: Exploring tech blogs, fiction, and everything in between.

 ## Connect with Me